tomcodedthis/AI-Keys/README.md

 Features currently being worked on:

-- Multiple providers (Google, rev.ai)
+- More providers
 - Storing secret API keys
-- More configuration options
+- More configuration

 ## To-Do